progmaticltd/homebox/docs/installation.md

 - [Import emails from other accounts](external-accounts.md).
 - [Define some users as administrators](security-configuration.md#defining-administrators)
 - [Grant remote access to certain users](security-configuration.md#grant-some-users-remote-access)

+!!!
+Note
+    You do not have to set the passwords for each user if you don't want to.
+In this case, a random password will be generated, and saved in the deployment backup directory, in the ldap folder.
+In this case, there will be one file called 'jane.pwd'.
+Otherwise, you can specify the password in clear text.
+For complex passwords, use quotes

 ## Email options